-Most of us care deeply about the trout we catch and the continue health of the fishery.
-When releasing trout, we want them to survive, thrive and reproduce.
-A trout dieing shortly after release, is the worst possible outcome.
+Most of us care deeply about the trout we catch and the continued health of the fishery.
+When releasing trout, we want them to survive, thrive, and reproduce.
+A trout that dies shortly after release, is the worst possible outcome.

 During the first 48 hours, there was a 8.3% fatality rate for trophy size brook trout caught on Mepps Spinner or Cleo Spoon using a treble hooks.
 While only a 2.4% fatality rate using single hooks.

 So are single hooks the best?
 Well not quite and I will need to reference other studies to explain why.